appsquickly/typhoon/README.md

 * Just another language that people will need to learn, given that there is no current standard.
 * Would pose additional overhead on memory and CPU-constrained devices.
-Like the Objective-C runtime, I want something thin enough as to be hardly there, so that my framework can be used in demanding applications, like games and augmented reality.
+Like the Objective-C runtime, I want something thin enough as to be hardly there.
+This way the framework can be used in demanding applications, like games and augmented reality.
 (Because 2013 is the year of Augmented Reality, right?)